Matrix Decomposition-Based Approach to Estimate the STARTS Model: Introduction

 Models such as the RI-CLPM and the STARTS model are sometimes referred to collectively as residual-level models (e.g., Andersen, 2022), as they describe dynamic processes operating on latent deviations (rather than observed scores).
 All of these can be formulated within the structural equation modeling (SEM) framework, and maximum likelihood (ML) estimation is most commonly used especially for the RI-CLPM.
-However, there are cases in which models other than residual models provide a better fit to empirical data (e.g., Usami, 2022), and modeling latent interactions in residual models often introduces additional implementation challenges (e.g., Usami, 2023).
+However, there are cases in which models other than residual models provide a better fit to empirical data (e.g., Usami, 2022), and when two or more variables are considered, modeling latent interactions in residual models often introduces additional implementation challenges (e.g., Usami, 2023).
 Consequently, the selection of an appropriate longitudinal model remains an active area of methodological discussion (e.g., Hamaker, 2023; Lucas, 2023; L\"{u}dtke \& Robitzsch, 2022, 2025; Orth et al., 2021; Usami, 2021; Usami, Murayama, \& Hamaker, 2019).
 Although it should be kept in mind that such more fundamental theoretical discussions are still ongoing, it is nevertheless important to note that the STARTS model, in particular, capitalizes on the advantages of residual models by separating residuals in the autoregressive component from measurement error, thereby allowing measurement error to be represented explicitly.
-In light of the recent proliferation of intensive longitudinal data (ILD; e.g., McNeish \& Hamaker, 2020), further applications of the STARTS model—as well as its extended variants—are expected in the near future.

 Although incorporating measurement error is conceptually natural for most psychological measurement contexts, the major obstacle to broader adoption of the STARTS models lies in the frequent occurrence of improper solutions (e.g., negative error variances, non-positive definite covariance matrices among trait factors), non-convergence, and unstable parameter estimates.
 For example, Usami, Todo, and Murayama (2019) reported that while improper solutions can also occur in the RI-CLPM, they are far more prevalent in the STARTS models—even when the true data-generating process corresponds exactly to the STARTS structure.